 At the same time, it's best to limit a child's intake of foods with:

 Added sugar.
 Sweetened breakfast cereals, sodas, juices, pastries etc...

 Solid fats.
 Hot dogs and other fatty meats, full-fat dairy foods, and many prepared foods

 Added salt.
-Chips, breads, and many processed and prepared foods
+Chips, bread, and many processed and prepared foods

-I know that finding the right mix of nutrition for your child can be extremely difficult, especially if you have a picky eater (almost every toddler) and you don’t have the time to cook delicious organic, colorful foods everyday (almost all of us).
+We know that finding the right mix of nutrition for your child can be extremely difficult, especially if you have a picky eater (almost every toddler) and you don’t have the time to cook delicious organic, colorful foods every day (almost all of us).
 That’s where companies such as Square Baby and Sun Genomics can help.

-Sun Genomics’, Floré combines whole genome DNA analysis with precision probiotics custom formulated based on a persons’ unique DigestiveDNA™.
+Sun Genomics’, Floré combines whole-genome DNA analysis with precision probiotics custom formulated based on a persons’ unique DigestiveDNA™.
 The customer’s microbiome journey begins when they register for the customer portal and receive their microbiome sampling kit.
-Once the customer provides a stool sample, Sun Genomics’ scientists extract the DNA and apply our patented methodology combining whole genome shotgun sequencing with a built-in-house bioinformatic pipeline.
+Once the customer provides a stool sample, our scientists extract the DNA and apply our patented methodology combining whole-genome shotgun sequencing with a built-in-house bioinformatic pipeline.
 The customer then receives their microbiome analysis through an online customer interface identifying the bacteria within their gut as well as a three-month supply of precision probiotics manufactured in the GMP facility in San Diego, California.

-Every caregiver wants what’s best for their child and that’s where understanding the microbiome, gut health, nutrition, and healthy supplement can the difference.
+Every parent wants what’s best for their child and that’s where understanding the microbiome, gut health, nutrition, and healthy supplements can make the difference.